-Along with that same theme, try to see what that domain name or those words might already be associated with on the internet.
+Along with that same theme, try to see what those words might already be associated with on the internet.
 Google that name (without the .com on it), and see what comes up.

 6. Think of Your Business Name

-If you’re getting a domain name for a business, you should try to match your business and your domain.
-If you’re a blogger, the domain should be the same as the website name or close to it.
+If you’re getting a domain name for a business, you should try to match your business.
+If you’re a blogger, it should be the same as the website name or close to it.